harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 V-Folds require two touches to complete.
 The first touch creates a "vertical cut" that crosses a fold, the second defines the point on that fold from which diagonal folds are constructed.

-##Intersecting Features

-Some features can be drawn over cuts and folds of existing features.
-When a new feature intersects a previously-drawn feature, it occludes existing cuts and folds — creating the new feature on top of existing features.
-The implementation of these intersections is incomplete, and is described in **>>TODO REF**

 ##Tutorial

 We eschewed detailed drawing instructions or a separate tutorial mode, in favor of short video tutorials that appear the first time each tool is used.
 These tutorials can also be accessed by tapping the feature icons on the about page.